SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterExperimentalFeatures:

   * **experimentalFeatures** (True/False): set to True to enable experimental features that are not yet considered part of SModelS proper.
 Available from v2.1.1 onwards.
-Use with care.
+Use with care. *need to specify which experimental features exist*

 .. _parameterFileParticles: